Swidjaja6/SJSUOperatingSystem/PotentialUEFI/README.md

 # UEFI Application
 Simple EFI Application to say Hello, World.
 Will be adding more

-gnu-efi - Environment for creating UEFI applications OVMFBin - Contains binaries required for UEFI to be started on QEMU instead of the default BIOS kernel - Storage for kernel, will contain image file for QEMU.
+gnu-efi - Environment for creating UEFI applications<br/>
+OVMFBin - Contains binaries required for UEFI to be started on QEMU instead of the default BIOS<br/>
+kernel - Storage for kernel, will contain image file for QEMU.

 ## Instructions for running UEFI